-\ This particular case was included in light of the following concerns despite it being a trade or investment policy or measure that does not expressly violate the WTO Agreements or other international rules.
+This particular case was included in light of the following concerns despite it being a trade or investment policy or measure that does not expressly violate the WTO Agreements or other international rules.

 The Philippines permits foreign investment in principle, but bans it in exceptional cases.
 The foreign investment negative list that enumerates areas in which foreign investment is prohibited is announced periodically under the Foreign Investment Act (RA8179).
+In October 2018, the 11th FINL (Foreign Investment Negative List) was issued, which was the most recent version at the time of publication.